gdeep141/flashcards-console-app/csa/analytics.md

 Perform ad-hoc queries on data in s3 with a BI dashboard AWS Quicksight

+Athena and Redshift analytics can be used as sources for this service AWS Quicksight

 # Kinesis data analytics

 Perform SQL statements from Kinesis Firehose or Kinesis Data Streams and send back into Firehose or Datastreams Kinesis Data Analytics for SQL Applications

-Use Flink (more powerful than SQL) to analyse data from Kinesis Data Streams or Amazon MSK Kinesis Data Analytics for Apache Flink
+Uses Flink (more powerful than SQL) to analyse data from Kinesis Data Streams or Amazon MSK Kinesis Data Analytics for Apache Flink

 What is a more powerful tool than SQL that can analyse data streaming from Kinesis Data Streams or Amazon MSK only?